 | 2013 |

-Human eIF4G binds directly to eIF3 through a surface composed of eIF3c, eIF3d, and eIF3e subunits; site-specific cross-linking revealed two distinct eIF3-binding subdomains within eIF4G, both of which are required for efficient mRNA recruitment to the ribosome and translation stimulation. |
+Human eIF4G binds to eIF3 through a surface comprised of eIF3c, eIF3d, and eIF3e subunits, identified by site-specific cross-linking.
+Two distinct eIF3-binding subdomains within eIF4G were identified, and both are required for efficient mRNA recruitment to the ribosome and stimulation of translation, as shown by a fluorescence anisotropy assay and an eIF4G-dependent translation assay. |

-Fluorescence anisotropy, site-specific cross-linking, eIF4G-dependent translation assay |
+Site-specific cross-linking, fluorescence anisotropy, eIF4G-dependent translation assay |

 The Journal of biological chemistry |